Family Law Property Settlements

 Reaching a just and equitable outcome is often the main concern when facing a property settlement.
+Our experienced property settlement lawyers have settled 1,000’s of matters for Queensland clients and know what it takes to get you your full entitlement.

 No property settlement is too complex

-Property Settlements Team
+Family Law Property Settlements Team

-The Family Law Act sets out the legal principles by which property settlements are worked out following a separation.
+The Family Law Act 1975 (“Act“) sets out the legal principles by which property settlements are worked out following a separation.
 Over the years judges have made countless decisions which enable family lawyers to tell our clients what to expect.

 Unfortunately, two households cost more than one, and this, combined with gossip about what a party should expect, lead to much disappointment and disagreement.